-Students at YSPA work in teams of 3 or 4 on an astrophysical research project that requires them to get data using telescopes at the Leitner Observatory (LFOP), such as our 16-inch Ritchey-Chretien telescope shown here to the right, as well as from remote observatories in New Mexico, Chile, and Australia.
+Students at YSPA work in teams of 4 on an astrophysical research project that requires them to get data using telescopes at the Leitner Observatory (LFOP), such as our 16-inch Ritchey-Chretien telescope shown here to the right, as well as from remote observatories in New Mexico, Chile, and Australia.
 Once students have enough data, they will use the python programing language and scientific python libraries to make a model that best fits and explains their data.

 In addition to measuring the positions of the asteroids, students will measure the brightnesses of the asteroids as they get closer or further away and as they tumble through space.
 Since students will have observations from several locations around the earth (New Haven, New Mexico, Chile, and Australia), they will be able to triangulate the distance to the asteroid.
 Depending on the brightness of the asteroids and the availability of telescope time during YSPA, it may be possible to get near-infrared colors of some of the objects.
 When all of these data are considered together, it is possible to determine the shape, rotation period, reflectivity, and surface composition of each asteroid.
 For some of these recently-discovered objects, these characteristics have never before been measured.